-- Backup creation operations: backup, backup-and-apply-log, backup-to-image. - Restore operations: copy-back.
+- Backup creation operations: backup, backup-and-apply-log, backup-to-image. - Restore operations: copy-back, copy-back-and-apply-log.

 When a database connection is available during a backup, the parameters describing the source repository are ignored, overridden by the corresponding values retrieved from the database connection.